 Modernization helps organizations redesign their old applications to cloud-native technologies.

-Modernizing applications enhances process efficiency and company performance.
+Modernizing applications enhance process efficiency and company performance.
 App updates can be made frequently and improved as new bugs are discovered or fix security flaws.
 Modernization reduces the strain on IT operations and provides operational simplicity.

 According to a recent research study, 87 percent of IT executives acknowledged that legacy applications make companies more vulnerable to security concerns.